video-dev/can-autoplay/README.md

 - options.inline `<Boolean>`, check if auto-play is possible for an inline playback, default value is `false`
 - options.muted `<Boolean>`, check if auto-play is possible for a muted content
 - options.timeout `<Number>`, timeout for a check, default value is `250` ms
-- options.blob `<Boolean>`, to use a blob media source instead of base64.
-Useful to bypass CSP.
-Default value is `false`

 Returns: